danmofo/dkp-manager/README.md

 ## Up next...
 - Forgotten password
-	- todo: Send an email with the link in, implement the form which collects the new password, reset the token after password has changed.
+	- todo: implement the form which collects the new password, reset the token after password has changed.
 Talk about improvements to this system and flaws that it has.
+	- Process
 		- When a user created on the website, generate a token and store in the database
 		- Send a link with the token as a URL parameter
 		- User clicks link
 		- Link contains a form with a password field
 		- User changes password
 		- Generate a new forgotten password token
 - Refactor javascript for AJAX-based form - create some common code that's shared between them.

 ## Features/functions